-The Company shall have a call option on the shares which can be exercised by the Company in one or more trenches and in part or in full before the end of agreed torure (20 years) of the said shares.
-In case the call option is exercised, the shares shall be redeemed at an issue price (i.e face value and premium).
-The holders of the preference shares however, shall have an option to convert the starce into equity shares at any time state estate the received at an issue price (i.e. race value and premium).
-The holder has not exercised their option to convert the starces into equity shares at any time during the tenure of such shares.
-At the end of tenure and to the extent the Company or the share holder has not exercised their options, the preference shares shall be converted into equity shares.
-On conversion, in either case, each preference share shall be converted into one fully paid equity shares of Rs.
+Preference shares 7.5% Compulsory Convertible Redeemable Non-Cumulative Preference Shares (CCRPS) The Company shall have a call option on CCRPS which can be exercised by the Company in one or more tranches and in part or in full before the end of agreed tenure (20 years) of the said shares.
+In case the call option is exercised, CCRPS shall be redeemed at an issue price (i.e face value and premium).
+The holders of CCRPS however, shall have an option to convert CCRPS equivaries at any time during the tenure of such shares.
+At the end of tenure and to the extent the Company or the shareholder has not exercised their options, CCRPS shall be converted into one fully paid equity shares of Rs.
 10 each at a premium of Rs.
 990 share.
-If during the tenure of the preference shares equity dividend, the preference share holders shall also be entitled to dividend on their shares at the searce rate as the equity dividend and this dividend will be over and above the coupon rate of 7.5%.
-These preference shares shall continue to be non-cumulative.
+If during over and above the coupon rate of 7.5%.
+These preference shares shall continue to be non cumulative.

-4.6.4 Details of shares held by shareholders holding more than 6% of the aggregate shares in the Company
+3.7.4 Details of shares held by shareholders holding more than 5% of the aggregate shares in the Company